woshiZS/myAlgorithmNote/binaryTree.md

 Tree,one type of data structure which is often used,is commonly applied to simulate data set with Tree-like characters.

-We can also regard it as directed acyclic graph which has N nodes and N-1 sides.More specifically,for any code in binary tree,it mostly has two off-spring nodes.
+We can also regard it as directed acyclic graph which has N nodes and N-1 sides.More specifically,for any node in binary tree,it mostly has two off-spring nodes.

 ### 1.Traverse

-* preOrder Traverse
+####preOrder Traverse

 root   ==>  left child  ==> right child